 What is Site Recovery?

-Azure has two different deployment models for creating and working with resources: the Azure Resource Manager model and the classic services management model.
-Azure also has two portals – the Azure classic portal that supports the classic deployment model, and the Azure portal with support for both deployment models.
+Azure has two different deployment models for creating and working with resources.
+The Azure Resource Manager model and the classic services management model.
+Azure also has two portals – the Azure classic portal that supports the classic deployment model, and the Azure portal with support for both the classic and Resource Manager models.

 The information in this article applies to both classic and Azure portal deployments.
 Differences are noted where applicable.